 Former Medford postal worker pleads guilty to stealing mailed holiday cards

 Nov.
-3—A former U.S. Postal Service worker has admitted to intercepting dozens of pieces of mail that passed through Medford during last year's holiday season and pocketing gift cards and other valuables inside.
+4—A former U.S. Postal Service worker has admitted to intercepting dozens of pieces of mail that passed through Medford during last year's holiday season and pocketing gift cards and other valuables inside.

 James Scott Thomas, 48, pleaded guilty Monday to a felony charge of mail theft in U.S. District Court in Medford.

-Thomas worked as a mail handler in Medford between December 2019 and January 2021, according to the plea agreement.
+Thomas worked in Medford between December 2019 and January 2021, according to the plea agreement filed earlier this week.

 Around December of last year, Thomas "intentionally deprived approximately 100 owners of mail items passing through Medford ... by removing those mail items from circulation," according to the plea agreement.
 He would then convert the "money, gift cards and other valuables inside ... for his own use and benefit."